Background compaction

 Structure

-A tablet is a part of the table responsible for the data between two pivot keys.
-Tablets range in size from 100 MB (for in-memory tables) to a few gigabytes, sometimes reaching tens of gigabytes for especially large tables.
+A tablet is a part of the table that is responsible for the data between two pivot keys.
+Typically, tablet size ranges from 100 MB (for in-memory tables) to a few gigabytes, sometimes reaching tens of gigabytes for especially large tables.
 From the master server's point of view, a tablet is a set of chunks.
+All operations described below occur on the tablet node directly serving the tablet.

 Partitioning